CoEBoC is composed of six research groups, which are collaborating closely to achieve the CoEBoC’s goals.

 Biomaterials and Tissue Engineering Group

 Minna Kellomäki’s group has expertise in both synthetic and biologically modified materials.
-The group studyies mainly bioabsorbable polymers, hydrogels, bioactive glasses and composites of them.
-The aim is to develop functionalized devices and scaffolds to the biological and clinical applications.
+The group studies mainly bioabsorbable polymers, hydrogels, bioactive glasses and composites of them.
+The aim is to develop functionalized devices and scaffolds for biological and clinical applications.

 Susanna Narkilahti’s group focuses on producing both neuronal and glial cells from human pluripotent stem cells.
 The aim is to characterize the produced cells by their gene and protein expression and specifically study the cells’ maturation and electrophysiological functionality.
 In addition to producing neuronal tissue, Neuro Group brings important value to the CoEBoC by innervating the tissues to be included in the body-on-chip.